Owning your own property is a goal that the majority of people share, albeit for different reasons.

 Buy-to-let has been on the rise ever since.
 In 1996, the UK started offering buy-to-let mortgages, which aided in solidifying the belief that buying property to rent out for a profit is a great financial decision.

 Another, albeit far less popular, trend that investors may look into is buy-to-leave.
 The phenomenon refers to investors buying a property but not renting it, instead opting to leave it empty and wait for the house prices to rise.
 Buy-to-leave is usually associated with London, as it is prevalent in London’s housing market.
-For instance, some sources mention that One Hyde Park, a prestigious residential complex in London, is only 30% occupied at any given moment.
+For instance, there are lots of properties for sale in Battersea, and also some sources mention that One Hyde Park, a prestigious residential complex in London, is only 30% occupied at any given moment.

 The practice itself has often been criticized, with experts saying that it creates “ghost towns of the super-rich”.